Superluminal constraints from ultra-high-energy neutrino events: Introduction

 The structure of the paper is as follows.
-In Sec.~\ref{sec:thdecay} we review the expressions of the decay widths relevant for different LIV scenarios, emphasizing their unified formulation and comparing them with those adopted in the literature.
-These results are then applied in Sec.~\ref{sec:simplified} to derive constraints on superluminal neutrinos using the survival–probability method, incorporating the proper redshift dependence and decay thresholds.
-In Sec.~\ref{sec:cascades} we examine the possible impact of cascade regeneration on these results and demonstrate that its contribution is negligible for setting LIV bounds, thereby justifying the validity of the simplified approach.
-Section~\ref{sec:KM3future} applies this framework to the KM3--230213A event and discusses its implications for future ultra–high–energy neutrino observations, including the connection with possible time–delay effects.
-Finally, Sec.~\ref{sec:conclusions} summarizes our conclusions and outlines prospects for future studies.
+In section~\ref{sec:thdecay} we review the expressions of the decay widths relevant for different LIV scenarios, emphasizing their unified formulation and comparing them with those adopted in the literature.
+These results are then applied in section~\ref{sec:simplified} to derive constraints on superluminal neutrinos using the survival-probability method, incorporating the proper redshift dependence and decay thresholds.
+In section~\ref{sec:cascades} we examine the possible impact of cascade regeneration on these results and demonstrate that its contribution is negligible for setting LIV bounds, thereby justifying the validity of the simplified approach.
+Section~\ref{sec:KM3future} applies this framework to the KM3-230213A event and discusses its implications for future ultra-high-energy neutrino observations, including the connection with possible time-delay effects.
+Finally, section~\ref{sec:conclusions} summarizes our conclusions and outlines prospects for future studies.